cobrasrock/Skin-Swapper/README.md

 - [Download from CurseForge](https://www.curseforge.com/minecraft/mc-mods/skin-swapper/files/)
 ## Credits
 - cobrasrock - Owns and programmed mod
-- Prospector(ModMenu) - Helped get me started with reference code and inspiration for the gui
+- archloom - Made porting to Forge easy
 - Katpowkid - Created the mod icon and provided feedback

 > **Note:** This mod requires fabric mod loader you can download that [here](https://fabricmc.net/use/)